Greg-Court/gh_actions_cicd_test_v2/README.md

 ## Key Features

-- **Continuous Integration**: Automatically builds and tests the project on every push to `main`, ensuring that changes do not break the build or functionality.
+- **Continuous Integration**: Automatically builds and tests the project on every push to `main` or pull request, ensuring that changes do not break the build or functionality.
 - **Continuous Deployment**: Deploys the latest version of the application to Azure Web App automatically, using the latest capabilities of GitHub Actions to manage artifacts across workflows.
-- **GitHub Actions v4**: Utilizes the enhanced features of GitHub Actions v4 to pass build artifacts between different workflows seamlessly.
+- **GitHub Actions v4**: This project uses the enhanced features of GitHub Actions v4 to pass build artifacts between different workflows.
+Can't believe this wasn't possible before v4!

 ## Deployment

-The project is deployed to an Azure Web App, ensuring that the latest version of the application is always available live.
+The project was deployed to an Azure Web App (now no longer running due to cost).
 This setup demonstrates an end-to-end automated pipeline from code push to production deployment.

 ## Getting Started